 BSc (Hons) Zoology

-Zoology blends the study of Biology, Ecology and Biodiversity in order to help sustain, manage and conserve the Earth's fragile ecosystems.
-Zoologists study animals and their behaviour, either in their natural habitat or in captivity.
-This course is designed to provide students with the practical and theoretical knowledge to approach a variety of contemporary challenges affecting the Earth locally, nationally and globally.
+Zoology incorporates the study of biology, ecology and biodiversity in order to better help manage and conserve the Earth's fragile ecosystems.
+This degree provides you with the practical and theoretical knowledge to approach contemporary challenges locally, nationally, and globally.

 Why Our College?

 All our degrees are awarded by UEA, a leading university.